bashbaugh/old-personal-site/_posts/2018-12-26-simple-git-guide.md

 ### Conclusion

 That's the end for now!
 I will add more advanced stuff to this not so simple git guide and tutorial sometime in the next few days, like stashing, more on merging, resetting, how to make a pull request, reverting, etc...

+Let me know in the comments below if you have any questions or suggestions, or else [contact me](/#contact) or [file an issue on GitHub](https://github.com/scitronboy/scitronboy.github.io/issues/new/choose).
+Thanks for reading!